 A couple things spring readily to my mind here…

-- Lets be clear here: the “misconduct” he’s discussing is a crime, and the men who engage in it are criminals.
+- Lets be clear here: the “misconduct” he’s discussing is a crime, and the men who engage in it in the most dangerous cities in CT are criminals.
 This guy is saying that he’d rather keep criminals in his employ than women.

 - Women who are potential victims of “misconduct” are penalized no matter what they do; by being victims of criminal behavior, or by being the potential targets of criminal behavior.
 So we’re fucked either way.